The Difference Between a Rolling Tenancy and Renewing a Tenancy

 We understand that keeping up with tenancy agreements can be confusing, especially when the fixed term of an assured shorthold tenancy (AST) expires.
-Eleanor Trapaud from our award-winning Landlord & Tenant team at Woodstock Legal Services explains the key differences between a rolling tenancy and renewing a tenancy for landlords.
+Our award-winning Landlord & Tenant team at Woodstock Legal Services explain the key differences between a rolling tenancy and renewing a tenancy for landlords.
 This insight breaks down the pros and cons of each option to help you make informed decisions for your property.

 A common misconception is that tenants must vacate the property when the fixed term of an AST expires.
 However, when the fixed term ends, the tenancy doesn’t necessarily stop - it becomes either a contractual or statutory periodic tenancy, also known as a "rolling tenancy."
 This means the agreement continues, with the terms of the original AST still in place, rolling on month to month or week to week, depending on how the rent is paid.